dynamsoft-docs/barcode-reader-docs-server/programming/dotnet/user-guide.md

     BarcodeReader reader = new BarcodeReader();
     ```

-    *However, please note that if you are using a **concurrent instance license**, we suggest using the new APIs [`GetInstance`](api-reference/BarcodeReader/constructor-and-destructor.md#getinstance) to initialize the barcode reader instance and then [`Recycle`](api-reference/BarcodeReader/constructor-and-destructor.md#recycle) to allow for better concurrent instance management by the library.*
+    *However, please note that if you are using a **concurrent instance license**, please use the new APIs [`GetInstance`](api-reference/BarcodeReader/constructor-and-destructor.md#getinstance) to initialize the barcode reader instance and then [`Recycle`](api-reference/BarcodeReader/constructor-and-destructor.md#recycle) to allow for better concurrent instance management by the library.*

     ```csharp
-    string errorMsg;
-    BarcodeReader.InitLicense("YOUR-LICENSE-KEY", out errorMsg);
-    BarcodeReader barcodeReader = BarcodeReader.GetInstance();
+    BarcodeReader reader = BarcodeReader.GetInstance();
-    // If no instance is available right away, the application will wait until one becomes available
+    // If no instance is available right away, the application will wait until one becomes available if (reader != null)
+    {
         // Add your code here to call decoding method, process barcode results and so on
         // ...
-    // Recycle the barcodeReader instance to make it idle for other concurrent tasks barcodeReader.Recycle();
+        // Recycle the instance to make it idle for other concurrent tasks reader.Recycle();
+    }
     ```

 ### Configure the Barcode Scanning Behavior